dbrownidau/constitution/new_constitution.md

 20.9. shall perform such other duties as are imposed by these rules on the Treasurer.

-## 21. Social Committee (incomplete)
+## 21. Sub Committees

 21.1.
-It shall be the responsibility of the chair of the social committee to assign tasks and regulate the social committee
+There shall be at least 3 sub-committees which shall be of the following:

+Social Committee

+Academic Committee

+Technical Committee

+Representative Committee

+21.2.
+Each sub-committee shall have a chair-person

+21.4.
+The management of a sub-committee shall be the duty of the corresponding chair-person

+21.5.
+The goals and policy of the sub-committee shall be set by the executive committee

+21.6.
+All members under a sub-committee shall be considered a committee member

+21.7.
+The executive committee shall have the power to add and remove committee members

+21.8.
+A committee member shall be a member of no more than two sub-committees

-## 22. Adademic Committee (incomplete)
+## 22. Sub-Committee Chair

 22.1.
-It shall be the responsibility of the chair of the academic committee to assign tasks and regulate the academic committee

-## 23. Tech Committee (inconmplete)

-23.1.
-It shall be the responsibility of the chair of the tech committee to assign tasks and regulate the tech committee

-## 24. Support Committee (incomplete)

-21.1.
-It shall be the responsibility of the chair of the support committee to assign tasks and regulate the support committee
+Each chair-person shall be an executive committee member

+22.2.
+The chair-person of a sub-committee shall be decided by the corresponding committee members by majority vote, recorded by the secretary

+22.3.
+The chair-person of a sub-committee shall have an additional casting in the executive committee when voting on a decision to add or remove a commitee member from their corresponding sub-committee

+In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the chair-person to:

+22.4. co-ordinate and supervise the work of the corresponding committee members

+22.5. generally carry out the policy of the corresponding sub-committee

+22.6. take the chair at any meeting of the sub-committee and decide meeting procedure

 ## 25. Vote of no confidence